Train to teach

 - Professionalism– in both your mindset and the way you conduct yourself.

 - Personality– this can easily be reflected in how you present yourself, so dress smartly!

 - Resilience– being a teacher can be tough, so you’ll need to show you’re up to the task.

 - Understanding of the commitments for teaching– even the most prepared interviewees can be nervous about some things.
 It’ll be ok as long as you demonstrate how you can overcome these in order to succeed.

-What skills are Tidal looking for?
+What skills are Horizon looking for?

 At your interview, we will be looking for evidence of relevant skills a teacher must possess, including: